cowtowncoder/java-json-performance-benchmarks/README.md

 for example:

+    java -Xmx256m -jar target/microbenchmarks.jar -wi 4 -i 5 -f 9 ".*DZoneReadPojo.*read10FromStream"
-    java -Xmx256m -jar target/microbenchmarks.jar -wi 4 -i 5 -f 9 ".*DZoneWrite.*write10AsString"
+    java -Xmx256m -jar target/microbenchmarks.jar -wi 4 -i 5 -f 9 ".*DZoneWrite.*write10UsingStream"

-which would run the "DZone" write test with 10 items, using 9 iterations of 5 seconds, with warmup time of 4 seconds.
+both of which would run the "DZone" write test with 10 items, using 9 iterations of 5 seconds, with warmup time of 4 seconds; first test for read (JSON into POJO) and second write (POJO to JSON) performance.

 All options are explained by jmh documentation; an easy way to see options available is to enter:

     java -jar target/microbenchmarks.jar -h